mrsarthak001/COVID-19-/README.md

 8. Test centres for Coronavirus with Direction.
 A complete list for test centres for coronavirus, along with the exact location and directions have been provided

+9. Food Request:- This is a Unique Feature to provide food to poor people.
+Those who want to donate the food they can donate from our APP.

+10.E-Pass generator:- If anyone is in emergency can request for the E-Pass from the government.

+11.Home delivery of items: In this feature any shop owner who does home delivery can add his shop and others in that area can order from it.

 ## SCREENSHOT OF APP

 ![ SS](https://github.com/mrsarthak001/IncubateIND-Hackathon/blob/master/App%20Screenshot/1%20(5).jpg) ![ SS](https://github.com/mrsarthak001/IncubateIND-Hackathon/blob/master/App%20Screenshot/1%20(4).jpg) ![ SS](https://github.com/mrsarthak001/IncubateIND-Hackathon/blob/master/App%20Screenshot/1%20(2).jpg) ![ SS](https://github.com/mrsarthak001/IncubateIND-Hackathon/blob/master/App%20Screenshot/1%20(3).jpg) ![ SS](https://github.com/mrsarthak001/IncubateIND-Hackathon/blob/master/App%20Screenshot/1%20(1).jpg)